Levi’s Stadium – San Francisco 49ers

 Concourses are widest at the lower levels, but even they are congested prior to the game and at half time.
 At higher levels, while the concourses are more narrow they offer spectacular, open air views of mountains.

-Parking at Levi’s Stadium is $50 and just to the west of the stadium.
+The bulk of the parking at Levi’s Stadium is just to the west of the stadium.
 The congestion in the area is worse than what you find at most venues and being that it shares a parking lot with a major amusement park adds to the challenge.
-The light rail for $2.50 each way seems like the way to go.
-It is convenient, clean, and hassle-free.
-Even after the game, when you see the steel stanchions which snake around at long lengths, the wait is not too long.
+The Santa Clara Valley Transportation Authority offers light rail service that drops fans off across the street from the stadium’s north entrance.
+The cost is $2.50 each way and is a great way to avoid the hassles of traffic.
+The SCVTA also offers connections at Mountain View station, where fans traveling to and from points north as far as San Francisco can travel via CalTrain.

 Return on Investment 3